Cray-HPE/docs-csm/install/deploy_management_nodes.md

    >

 <a name="deploy"></a>
-##### 3.2 Deploy
+### 3.2 Deploy

 1. Change the default root password and SSH keys

-   > If you want to avoid using the default install root password and SSH keys for the NCNs, follow the
+   The management nodes deploy with a default password in the image, so it is a recommended best practice for system security to change the root password in the image so that it is not the documented default password.

-   > NCN image customization steps in [Change NCN Image Root Password and SSH Keys](../operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md)
+   It is **strongly encouraged** to change the default root password and SSH keys in the images used to boot the management nodes.

-   This step is **strongly encouraged** for all systems.
+   Follow the NCN image customization steps in [Change NCN Image Root Password and SSH Keys on PIT Node](../operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md)

-1. Create boot directories for any NCN in DNS:
+1. Create boot directories for any NCN in DNS This will create folders for each host in `/var/www`, allowing each host to have their own unique set of artifacts; kernel, initrd, SquashFS, and `script.ipxe` bootscript.

-    > This will create folders for each host in `/var/www`, allowing each host to have their own unique set of artifacts; kernel, initrd, SquashFS, and `script.ipxe` bootscript.
+    > **`NOTE`** This script depends on `IPMI_PASSWORD` being set, this is done in [Tokens and IPMI Password](#tokens-and-ipmi-password)

     ```bash
     pit# /root/bin/set-sqfs-links.sh